unazed/unazed.github.io/_posts/2019-1-22-4-python-one-lines.md

   print(i)
 ```

-A small change completely changes the output, since in the first piece of code the fact it was easy was due to the fact that there was a practically empty terminating `if` clause, and due to this, there was no 'breaking procedure', like there is in this, therefore the only thing you had needed to do was simply check `i` against a condition, and not print it if it didn't meet a condition.
+A small change completely changes the resulting code, since in the first piece of code the fact it was simple was due to the fact that there was an empty terminating `if` clause, and due to this, there was no 'breaking procedure', unlike this code; therefore the only thing you had needed to do was simply check `i` against a condition, and not print it if it didn't meet a condition.
 In this case, if it does meet the condition, you have to do something _and_ break the loop; here's how I'd do it:

 ```py